Things to do at Christmas in Sydney

 The Australian Reptile Park

 It is easy to forget, unless you drive past it regularly, that we have a large family friendly zoo on our doorstep.
 The Australian Reptile Park, just an hour’s drive north, also has a lot of non-reptilian creatures to see.
 They really should think about a name change.

 Go to the Zoo

 It’s great that Sydney has a world-class zoo perched on a headland by the Harbour.
-A trip to Taronga Zoo brings with it some wonderful opportunities for amazing photography, and it is a great day out for the whole family.
-If you catch the ferry from Circular Quay with a zoo/ferry pass, you will not only save money but you will probably enjoy the day even more.
-If you don’t mind heights, you should also hitch a ride on the Zoo’s Sky Safari chair lift.
+A trip to Taronga Zoo brings with it some wonderful opportunities for amazing photography and it is a great day out for the whole family.
+If you catch the ferry from Circular Quay with a zoo ferry ticket, you will not only save money but you will probably enjoy the day even more.
+If you don’t mind heights you could also hitch a ride on the Zoo’s Sky Safari chair lift.

 Taronga Zoo (Open Christmas Day!)